jellyfin/jellyfin.org/docs/general/clients/codec-support.md

 |                              PGSSUB                              |    Picture     | ❌  | ❌  | ✅  | ❌  |
 |                     EIA-608/708<sup>3</sup>                      |    Embedded    | ✅  | ✅  | ✅  | ❌  |

-<sup>1</sup>VTT are supported in an [HLS Stream](https://helpx.adobe.com/adobe-media-server/dev/webvtt-subtitles-captions.html).

-<sup>2</sup>DVB-SUB [(SUB + IDX)](https://forum.videohelp.com/threads/261451-Difference-between-SUB-and-IDX-file) is another name for VobSub files.

-<sup>3</sup>EIA-608/708 subtitles are embedded in private channels (channel 21) in a MPEG video codec.
+¹are supported in an [HLS Stream](https://helpx.adobe.com/adobe-media-server/dev/webvtt-subtitles-captions.html).²DVB-SUB [(SUB + IDX)](https://forum.videohelp.com/threads/261451-Difference-between-SUB-and-IDX-file) is another name for VobSub files.³EIA-608/708 subtitles are embedded in private channels (channel 21) in a MPEG video codec.
 EIA-608 are standard CC subtitles with the black bar background, while EIA-708 are typically SDH.

 ### Types of Subtitles